 • Warm and personal -- the design signals "we noticed who you are," not just "we noticed your time"

-• Distinct from competitive awards -- the visual difference from gold/phoenix templates reinforces that this is a different kind of recognition
+• Distinct from competitive awards -- the visual difference from the Certificate of Achievement and Classic Diploma templates reinforces that this is a different kind of recognition

 • Flexible wording space -- spirit awards tend to have more varied, free-form text than placement certificates